renato76/next-movies-frontend/README.md

 # **Next Steps**

 The plan is to have full CRUD functionality, so will be adding an "Update a movie" feature plus "Delete a movie" which will both only be available to Authorized and Authenitcated users.
 I will add JWT token to the Headers in the fetch and modify the Strapi API to receive requests in such way.

+Will also add Yup form validation which works really well with Formik.

 # **Screenshots**